 COW Library : TV & Movie Appreciation : Debra Kaufman : The VFX Files: Captain America: The First Avenger

-[Editors Note, April 2019: This 2011 article by Debra Kaufman was the first time we'd ever seen a single story that looked at the work of ALL of the effects houses that worked on a motion picture, laying out precisely what each one did.
-Visual effects have grown up considerably in the years since then, but Debra's story still holds up, as indeed does Captain America: The First Avenger itself, and the work of the VFX artists who worked on it.
+[Editors Note, April 2019: This 2011 article by Debra Kaufman was the first time we'd ever seen a single story that looked at the work of all of the effects houses that worked on a motion picture, laying out precisely what they did.
+Visual effects have grown up considerably in the years since then, but Debra's story still holds up, as indeed does Captain America: The First Avenger itself, and its vfx work.
 While this chapter of the Steve Rogers story is (apparently?) turning its final page with Avengers: Endgame, we have one prediction to make: that this will continue to be one of the most popular stories in the Creative COW Library, as it has been since Debra wrote it! ~Tim Wilson, Editor-in-Chief, Creative COW]

 With Captain America: The First Avenger, the latest Marvel Entertainment super-hero has joined the pantheon on screens worldwide.
 Ninety-pound weakling Steve Rogers (Chris Evans) becomes Captain America through the experiments of Dr. Erskine (Stanley Tucci) and uses his super powers to face off against Nazi renegade Johann Schmidt who becomes the formidable villain Red Skull (Hugo Weaving).